Fancy2209/awayfl-template/README.md

 ```

 ## Naming conventions ##
 By default, your project name is `awayfl-template`.
 You can change this by opening `./package.json` and editing the `"name"` entry.
 You should also update the name visible in `./src/Main.ts` as this will be used to keep track of releases when publishing.
-Be sure to keep the `0.0.0` number at the end of the name as this is use to auto-increment version numbers.
+Be sure to keep the `0.0.0` number at the end of the name as this is used to auto-increment version numbers.

 ## Configuration ##
 Open the `awayfl.config.js` file and add some SWF files to `fileconfigs`, including a `rt_title` and `rt_filename` entry (without the .swf extension), eg: